RFLD — The integrated continental architecture for African feminist work

 Oral Statement to the African Commission

-RFLD, as a recognized Member of the ACHPR Working Group on Human Rights Defenders, addressed the commission on critical protection mechanisms.
+RFLD — as a recognised member of the ACHPR Working Group on Human Rights Defenders — addressed the Commission on critical protection mechanisms.

 Read Full Statement →